Mi Band 2 Troubleshoot | Easily fix 9 Bluetooth pairing issues

 If the device search is still not successful?

-● Try to connect the band with another phone.
+● Try to connect the band with another phone which meets the requirements.

 If this step also fails, the most likely reason is product quality.
 Contact the aftersales service, and describe/explain the problem clearly for professional support.